helios-h2020/h.extension-MediaStreaming-LiveVideoStreaming/README.md

 For this is needed to use an url like `http://$IP_of_server:800/hls/stream_name.m3u8`

 ### How to use Live Video Streaming:

-It must be expecified the stream URL.
+To call the extension from your application, include in your activity the stream URL.
 ```
         Intent liveVideoStreamingIntent = new Intent(MainActivity.this, LiveVideoStreamingActivity.class);
         liveVideoStreamingIntent.putExtra("stream_url", "rtmp://1.1.1.1:1936/helios/stream_name");